nuxeo/doc.nuxeo.com-content/src/nxdoc/guides-and-tutorials/educational/workflow-use-cases/sub-workflow-example/3-creating-the-main-workflow.md

 4. Save your modifications in the node and on the graph.

 You are now all set!
-This tutorial is merely a basic example of what can be achieved with the sub workflow functionality; the rest is up to your imagination :smile:
+This tutorial is merely a basic example of what can be achieved with the sub workflow functionality; the rest is up to your imagination.

-&nbsp;